zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Sitting around the table talking about these same ideas.

 **ZMD**: But as someone who, having spent my entire life in California public schools, having that intellectual environment where people are really going deep on these ideas was—I'm used to it now.
-But at the time, it was so revelatory, because going to school is not the same intellectual experience as talking to people who are actually interested in something and actually, you know, smarter than almost anyone at your school.
+But at the time, it was so revelatory, because going to school is not the same intellectual experience as talking to people who are actually interested in something and actually smarter than almost anyone at your school.
 At one of the early meetups, I remember just being so in awe of this whole experience, this whole scene.
 I said out loud, "This is surreal."
 And Eliezer Yudkowsky happened to be nearby and said to me, "Welcome to surreality," which is just his kind of sense of humor.

 **CM**: Do you remember who else was there?
 And do you remember specific conversations?
 The one where you said it's surreal, where do you think that was?